intermine/im-docs/docs/get-started/tutorial/webapp.rst

 properties files
 ^^^^^^^^^^^^^^^^^^^^^^

-There are four main text files you are going to be updating the most:
+These four files control the majority of the behaviour of your InterMine webapp:

 :doc:`~/.intermine/malariamine.properties </webapp/properties/intermine-properties>`
   database and webapp names and locations. includes passwords and shouldn't be in source control.